-- Avoid distracted driving: More than likely, you will be traveling with the family or your friends to an outdoor activity or a private party.
+- Avoid distracted driving: You will likely travel with your family or friends to an outdoor activity or a private party.
 The driver needs to remain focused on the road and not on everything going on around them.
-Distracted driving accounts for numerous accidents due to different activities such as:
+Distracted driving accounts for numerous accidents due to different activities, such as:

 - Playing with the radio

 - Checking directions on the GPS or on a cell phone

 - Talking on the phone or to other occupants in the vehicle